ccaique-lima/lanyon/01-about.md

 <br>

 Caique is an electronics engineer who graduated from [UNISAL](https://unisal.br) in 2019.
 He received his M.Eng.
-(Electrical Engineering) degree from [UFSCar](https://www.ufscar.br) in 2022.
-Currently, he is a PhD Candidate in Electrical Engineering (Computer Engineering) at the [School of Electrical and Computer Engineering](https://www.fee.unicamp.br/) of the [University of Campinas](https://www.unicamp.br/unicamp/)
+(Electrical Engineering) degree from [Federal University of São Carlos](https://www.ufscar.br) in 2022.
+Currently, he is a PhD Candidate in Electrical Engineering (Computer Engineering) at the [School of Electrical and Computer Engineering](https://www.fee.unicamp.br/) of the [University of Campinas](https://www.unicamp.br/unicamp/).

 Since 2017, he has been working with scientific research and teaching, funded by UNISAL (2017, 2018 and 2019), [CAPES](https://www.gov.br/capes/pt-br)(2021 and 2022) and [FUNCAMP](https://www.funcamp.unicamp.br/portal/) (since 2022).